walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/docs/recovery-qualification.md

 enforces the requested protection.
 The complete matrix passed after this fix; earlier failures are retained in local evidence.
 Signum Supreme remained at 0.15.0.

+## Qualification scope for review

+The current review covers the SDK, recovery adapters and demo flows exercised above.
+Play-distributed Android cloud restore and migration between two physical iPhones are outside this qualification scope.
+Provider service outages are external dependencies;
+they must remain visible failures rather than trigger weaker protection or a replacement key.
+The unqualified cases below are limits on deployment claims, not claims of failed implementation.

 ## Remaining qualification

 - Actual Android device-to-device transfer and encrypted-cloud delivery/restore.